The newly refurbished Café Qua... read more

 - You must be able to produce semen samples at the Centre for Reproductive Medicine in Coventry during our laboratory opening hours (Monday to Friday, 9.00 a.m. until 2.30 p.m).
 If your first sample and subsequent screening tests are satisfactory, we would expect you to produce 10 - 20 samples over the next few weeks.

 - You will need to be screened for genetic conditions and sexually transmitted diseases.
 These tests take place before you begin donating samples, and some are repeated 6 months after donating the last sample.
 We will arrange these tests for you.

-- A payment of up to £250 per sample is made to cover expenses incurred in the process of donation, on production of receipts for costs incurred with between 10 and 20 samples being required.
+- A payment is made to cover expenses incurred in the process of donation.

 - Your identity will not be known to the patients actually undergoing treatment.